adya/pack-skse-mod/README.md

 ##### Additional required installation

 You also may have additional files you'd want to include along with plugin variants.
 For this case you can specify a directory containing files that you want to be always installed using `FOMOD_REQUIRED_INSTALLATION_DIR` parameter.
 This path is relative to your repository's root where you place the required files.
+The files in specified directory will be copied into FOMOD's installer to directory specified with in `FOMOD_REQUIRED_SRC_PATH`.

 > By default, `FOMOD_REQUIRED_INSTALLATION_DIR` is blank, so that required installation is skipped.